 I am a fifth year PhD student in statistics at Pennsylvania State University.
 Prior to joining Penn State, I completed my master’s degree from Columbia University and undergraduate degree from the Johns Hopkins University.

-My research interests lie in uncertainty quantification for complex computer models, fast model calibration methods via parallelization, spatial models for high-dimensional non-Gaussian data, and their applications to the climate sciences.
+My research interests lie in uncertainty quantification for complex computer models, fast model calibration methods via massive parallelization on high performance computing systems, computational approaches for fitting high-dimensional hierarchical spatial models, and interdisciplinary work in the climate sciences.
 My current research projects include:

 - Particle-based calibration via massive parallelization and applications to state-of-the-art 3-D Antarctic ice sheet model

 - Efficient sequential Monte Carlo methods for ‘static’ systems with expensive likelihood functions